BasilAboSaleem/education-platform-nodejs/README.md

   - Manage courses (list, add, edit, delete, view details with lessons)
   - Approve/reject pending courses and lessons with rejection reasons
   - Manage categories (list, add, edit, delete, change status, search)
+  - **Notification System**: Admin can send notifications to:
+    - All students on the platform
+    - All teachers on the platform
+    - A specific student
+    - A specific teacher
+    - All students enrolled in a specific course
+    Admin can also view all sent notifications in a dedicated page showing message, target, and course info if applicable.
   - **Payment Report Section**: Fully integrated section to view, filter, and analyze all course payments, with internal tabs and branches for detailed reports.
     - All Payments
     - Payments by Course